Few-Shot Video Object Detection: Related Work

-{\bf Few-Shot Classification (FSC).~} Numerous works have contributed to few-shot classification.
-Optimization-based works learn task-agnostic knowledge on model parameters~\cite{Finn2017ModelAgnosticMF,bertinetto2018meta,lee2018gradient,gordon2018metalearning,lee2019meta,antoniou2018train,grant2018recasting,rusu2018meta} for fast adaptation to new tasks on limited training data, using only a few gradient update steps.
+{\bf Few-Shot Classification (FSC).~} Optimization-based works learn task-agnostic knowledge on model parameters~\cite{Finn2017ModelAgnosticMF,bertinetto2018meta,lee2018gradient} for fast adaptation to new tasks on limited training data, using only a few gradient update steps.
 Some works~\cite{hariharan2017low,wang2018low} hallucinate new images for novel classes from limited labeled data.
 Metric-based methods exploit a weight-shared network~\cite{koch2015siamese} to extract features of the support and query images before feeding them to a transferable distance metric.
-Such matching strategy~\cite{vinyals2016matching} captures inherent variety between supports and queries irrespective of classes and thus can be directly applied for classifying novel classes.
-Existing works have proposed enhanced feature embedding with memory~\cite{santoro2016meta, cai2018memory}, local descriptors~\cite{li2019DN4, lifchitz2019dense}, class prototype representation~\cite{snell2017prototypical,oreshkin2018tadam}, or traversing the entire support set~\cite{li2019finding}.
-Other works focus on learning an effective distance metric by exploiting parametric distance metric~\cite{yang2018learning}, Graph Neural Network (GNN)~\cite{kim2019edge,gidaris2019generating} or Earth Mover's Distance metric~\cite{zhang2020deepemd}.
+Such matching strategy~\cite{vinyals2016matching,zhang2020deepemd,yang2018learning,snell2017prototypical} captures inherent variety between supports and queries irrespective of classes and thus can be directly applied for classifying novel classes.